MabbottLab/MEGneto/ConfigParams.md

                 <summary>Muscle</summary>
                 Where: fcp_1_TaskEpoching in artifact detection, setting up the cfg to call “ft_artifact_muscle”
                 <br>
-                Meaning: Configuration for muscle specifies how we want to deal with muscle artifacts
+                Meaning: Overall, the field within muscle specify how we want to deal with muscle artifacts
               <br><br>
                 <ul>
                   <!--CLEANING OPTIONS.ARTIFACT.MUSCLE.BPFILTER-->